 The student must file an affidavit with the college or university stating that if the student is a non-citizen without current or valid immigration status, the student has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.

-- Students who are nonimmigrants, other than those with T or U visa status as noted above, [for example, those who hold F (student) visas, J or B (visitor) visas, etc.] are not eligible for this exemption.
+Students who are nonimmigrants, other than those with T or U visa status as noted above, [for example, those who hold F (student) visas, B (visitor) visas, etc.] are not eligible for this exemption.

 The student must file an exemption request including a signed affidavit with the college that indicates the student has met all applicable conditions described above.
 Student information obtained in this process is strictly confidential unless disclosure is required under law.

 Students eligible for this exemption who are transferring to another California public college or university must submit a new request (and documentation if required) to each college under consideration.

-- Non-resident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
-They continue to be "non-resident".
+Nonresident students meeting the criteria will be exempted from the payment of nonresident tuition, but they will not be classified as California residents.
+They continue to be "nonresidents".

 Exemption is not available for persons who are absent from California and who are taking distance education classes.